wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_submitheader.md

 ---
-title: dgb:submitheader \[POST\] {disallowed}
+title: submitheader  {disallowed} - DigiByte
-description: Decode the given hexdata as a header and submit it as a candidate chaintip if valid.Throws when the header is invalid.
+description: Example code for the submitheader  {disallowed} json-rpc method. Сomplete guide on how to use submitheader  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters